The walls of Diyarbakır are the longest pre-Modern city walls in

 Images on Archnet

-Images of the walls and citadel on Archnet begin with general distant views, then begin at Harput Kapısı on the north side of the city and move counterclockwise around the perimeter of the city walls, ending with sections of wall on the northeastern section.
+Images of the walls and citadel on Archnet begin with general distant views, then begin at Harput Kapısı on the north side of the city and move counterclockwise around the perimeter of the city walls, ending with sections of wall on the northeastern stretch.
 Following this are several images of the gates and structures within the citadel.

 Aslanapa, Oktay.
 Turkish art and